monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 I finished the web-based project in a matter of minutes.
 It was extremely simple to do, actually.
 Amazing.
 [Here's the commit][commit-3c]

+# Finished.

+Overall, that wasn't so bad.
+I did take a lunch break in the middle, but it still ended up taking ~7 hours of work instead of ~4.

+A lot of the time went into actually documenting things here for you guys.
+And a lot more time went into configuring webpack/typescript.
+Overall it wasn't a bad experience, and I hope this proves useful to someone who wants a blow-by-blow of how to convert JS to TS.

+If you've made it thus far, thanks for going through this with me.
+I am now going to `npm version minor` and publish this library.

+Adios!

 [starting-commit]: https://github.com/monarchwadia/conways-game-engine/tree/v1.0.1
 [commit-0]: https://github.com/monarchwadia/conways-game-engine/commit/0bb4fc500fd84b4734270a3bb38ab3a115e55819
 [commit-1a]: https://github.com/monarchwadia/conways-game-engine/commit/661ab3bb84b3d7af71ebf6a26e77661c1a645949